 Frequently Asked Questions

-What is the best dog breed for a family with kids in Calgary?
+What are the best dogs for families in Calgary?

-Labrador Retrievers, Golden Retrievers, Cavalier King Charles Spaniels, Beagles, and Poodle mixes are consistently rated as the best family breeds.
+The best dogs for families in Calgary are Labrador Retrievers, Golden Retrievers, Cavalier King Charles Spaniels, Beagles, Poodle mixes (Goldendoodles, Labradoodles), and Pit Bulls — all consistently rated as excellent with children.
 However, individual temperament matters more than breed.
-Browse dogs verified good with kids on PawFinder for Calgary-specific options.
+Browse dogs verified good with kids on LocalPetFinder for Calgary-specific options.

 What age dog is best for families with young children?